This company is not yet accredited. To learn more, see reviews below or submit your own.

 My 2000 BMW 323 suddenly stopped going in reverse.
 Hassel said I need an entire new transmision for $5200.
 When I searched teh net, I see HUNDEREDS of teh exact same failure.
 I will continue arguing with HASSEL, as this has class action written all over it

-Hassel BMW of Freeport Company Profile
+Hassel BMW of Freeport Company Information

 - Company Name: